St. Luke's Residency Program

 The Residency program at St. Luke's Hospital offers the type of interaction with doctors and direct patient care that will help you in achieving your goal to become an impactful practicing and consulting internist.
 These experiences combine inpatient experience in a private suburban hospital and ambulatory experience in an urban public clinic.
 As a result, residents are well prepared for their dual responsibility: the primary care of adults and the management of critically-ill patients and evaluation of complex diagnostic problems.

 In 2012, we implemented an ambulatory block schedule, providing a broader ambulatory medicine experience.
-The program consists of 20 full-time faculty members and 40 residents, ensuring close and personal supervision throughout the program.
+The program consists of over 60 physicians contribute to the teaching mission as full and part-time faculty.
 Forming the backbone of the didactic experience are the daily morning report, medical grand rounds, daily noon conferences, autopsy conference and journal club.
 The affiliation of the Residency in Medicine with Saint Louis University School of Medicine provides additional opportunities for academic experiences during elective rotations.

-Progress in acquisition of medical knowledge is assessed by monthly in-training examinations which are graded and reviewed at a noon conference.
+Progress in acquisition of medical knowledge is assessed by in-training examinations which are graded and reviewed at a noon conference.
 All residents are required to take the American College of Physicians In-Training Examination, a standardized test given yearly.
+An ABIM Board Review class has been integrated into our curriculum.

 The commitment of our St. Luke's faculty to your education ensures individualized attention, a pleasant work environment and a wonderful quality of life in St. Louis at St. Luke's Hospital.